euler-xyz/euler-contracts/docs/architecture.md

 ### Compounding behaviour

 Unlike Compound, where the compounding occurs whenever a user interacts with a token, Euler compounds deterministically every second.
 The amounts owed/earned are independent of how often the contract is interacted with, except of course for interactions that result in interest rate changes.
 As mentioned, the compounding precision is done to 27 decimal places, according to the current interest rate in effect (determined by the interest rate model).

-In the Compound system, interest accumulators are opportunistically updated for all operations that affect assets, which is necessary because this is how compounding is achieved (simple interest being charged between updates).
-Because Euler precisely tracks the per-second compounded balance, there is no advantage to updating the accumulator frequently, and therefore Euler does it lazily only when it actually needs to (before operations that affect debt obligation balances).
-So as well as being more accurate, this means that fewer storage writes are needed.

 ### External access to interest accumulators